Exploring Genetic Changes in Aggressive Pancreatic Cancer

 Newswise — New Brunswick, N.J., October 2, 2023 – Small changes to healthy cells can sometimes lead to cancer.
 In almost every case of pancreatic cancer, one of those changes is a mutation in the gene KRAS, including pancreatic ductal adenocarcinoma (PDA), a highly aggressive type of pancreatic cancer.
 The genetic landscape of PDA based on KRAS status is not well studied.
 Investigators from Rutgers Cancer Institute of New Jersey and RWJBarnabas Health, the state’s leading cancer program and only National Cancer Institute-designated Comprehensive Cancer Center, investigated genomic alterations based on KRAS status to identify mutations in patients with KRAS wild type (WT).

 Investigators include Matthew Pierre Deek, MD, radiation oncologist at Rutgers Cancer Institute and assistant professor of radiation oncology at Rutgers Robert Wood Johnson Medical School who is senior author, along with chief resident of radiation oncology Jongmyung Kim, MD, PhD.
-They share more about the work, which was presented orally at the 2023 American Society for Therapeutic Radiology and Oncology (ASTRO) Annual Meeting: [INSERT LINK TO FULL ABSTRACT]
+They share more about the work, which was presented orally at the 2023 American Society for Therapeutic Radiology and Oncology (ASTRO) Annual Meeting: https://astro2023.eventscribe.net/index.asp?sessionTarget=1246439

 Why is this topic important to explore?